grafana/k6-docs/src/data/markdown/docs/01 guides/01 Getting started/04 Results Output/DataDog.md

 ## Visualize in Datadog

-While running the test, k6 send metrics periodically to DataDog.
-By default, these metrics have  **`k6.`** as name prefix.
-Like other metrics, you can visualize them in realtime at the [Datadog Metrics Explorer](https://docs.datadoghq.com/metrics/explorer/).
+While running the test, k6 sends metrics periodically to DataDog.
+By default, these metrics have `k6.` as the name prefix.

+You can visualize k6 metrics in realtime with the [metrics explorer](https://docs.datadoghq.com/metrics/explorer/), [monitors](https://docs.datadoghq.com/monitors/), or [custom dashboards](https://docs.datadoghq.com/graphing/dashboards/).

 ![Datadog visualizing performance testing metrics](images/datadog-performance-testing-metrics.png)